AdaCore/spark2014/lrm/source/packages.rst

 Refined Postcondition Aspect
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+High-level requirements
+^^^^^^^^^^^^^^^^^^^^^^^

+#.
+Needs to be met by language feature:

+   * Where a post-condition has been provided for a subprogram declaration, it shall be
+     possible to state a refined post-condition that refers to concrete rather than abstract state
+     and/or concrete rather than abstract type detail.
+     *Rationale: the semantics of properties defined in terms of abstract state and types
+     can only be precisely defined in terms of the corresponding concrete state and types,
+     though nested abstraction is also necessary to manage hierarchies of data and types.
+     Moreover, there may be multiple possible refinements for a given abstract specification
+     and so the user should be able to specify what they actually want.
+This also
+     supports stepwise development.
+Moreover, although function declarations may be used
+     in defining an abstract post-condition and then their definitions will implicitly define
+     the concrete post-condition, the implementation of those functions may be sufficiently
+     complex that it is useful to define post-conditions on those functions, which
+     would then be used in defining the semantics of the refined post-condition.*
+     ** Need to tidy this up: for example, the first part of the need can be met by having
+     the functions: but doesn't support having a more abstract view of what is required than
+     is given by the implementation of the function.**

+#.
+Constraints:

+   * No further Refined post-condition-specific requirements needed.

+#.
+Consistency:

+   * The post-condition of the subprogram must be implied by the refined post-condition.
+     *Rationale: standard definition of proof refinement.*

+#.
+Semantics:

+   * As per the semantics of the Post-condition aspect.

+#.
+General requirements:

+    * See also section :ref:`generic_hlrs`.

+Language Definition
+^^^^^^^^^^^^^^^^^^^

 A subprogram declared in the visible part of a package may have a
 Refined Postcondition Aspect applied to its body or body stub.
 The